gardenfi/docs/docs/developers/cookbook/APITerminalApp.md

 - Public key must match swap initiator
 - Schnorr signature format with correct SIGHASH type enforced

-With this, bitcoin swaps can be refunded instantly to the user if the order expires or is partially filled.
+With this, Bitcoin swaps can be refunded instantly to the user if the order expires or is partially filled.

 ### Redeem asset

-The redemption step finalizes the swap, allowing the user to claim assets on the destination chain after the order is successfully initiated and confirmed.
+The redemption step finalizes the swap, allowing the user to claim assets on the destination chain after the order has been successfully initiated and confirmed.

 **Prerequisites:**